mspavkovic/cookbook_usecase/README.md

 # CookBook use case

-This is Cook book application.
+This is Cook book application which allows users to manage your favourite recipes.
-At this point it represents the basic template for a microservice.

-Group id: nl.valcon
+Group id: nl.valcon <br/>
 Artifact id: cookbook

 ## Dependencies (versions are based on parent)